3×5 Workout Program – Introduction

 Mark Rippetoe popularized the 3×5 workout in his classic book on basic barbell training, “Starting Strength.”

-As always, seek professional medical advice before starting any training program.
+As always, please seek professional medical advice before starting any training program.

 3×5 Workouts A and B